 Step 8: Route to Outreach

-You’ve now gone from a raw job listing to a verified email for a qualified decision-maker.
-The final step is routing this contact into your outreach sequence.
+You’ve gone from a raw job listing to a verified email for a qualified decision-maker.
+The last step is routing this contact into your outreach sequence.

 Where to send them:

-• Lemlist: Multichannel sequences (email + LinkedIn) with personalization at scale.
+- Lemlist: Multichannel sequences (email plus LinkedIn) with personalization at scale.
 Native enrichment integrations make it a natural endpoint for this pipeline.

 What your first message should say: Reference the signal.
-Not in a creepy way, but in a relevant way:
+Not in a creepy way, but in a relevant one:

-“I noticed you’re hiring for a Head of Data Engineering — that typically signals a major infrastructure push.
+“I noticed you’re hiring for a Head of Data Engineering.
+That typically means a major infrastructure push is underway.
 We help teams in exactly that phase [specific value prop].
 Worth a 20-minute call?”

-Context + relevance = response rate.
-This is the entire logic behind intent-based prospecting.
+Context plus relevance equals response rate.
+That’s the entire logic behind intent-based prospecting.

 Automating the Full Chain

-The steps above can be run manually for small lists, but the real power is automation.
+The steps above can run manually for small lists, but the real value is automation.

 A Make scenario can chain these steps: